turingschool/front-end-curriculum/lessons/module-3/testing-redux.md

 ### Unit Testing

-Unit tests, aim to modularly test individual pieces of code as throughly as possible.
-In React apps, these targeted pieces include classes, functions, components, and helper files.
+Unit tests aim to test individual pieces of code as throughly as possible.
+In React apps, these targeted pieces include classes, functions, components, and helper functions.
 Unit testing makes your life easier as a developer, and makes it simpler to refactor your code.
 When testing in Redux, most of our tests will be unit tests.

 ### Testing in Redux